5 Things to Expect at the Montgomery County Thanksgiving Parade

 2. Fun for the whole family

 The family-friendly parade will begin with a Thanksgiving and harvest theme and end with festive holiday music.
-Kids and kids at heart can enjoy turkey races, Rudolph and Hanukkah bear mascots, a polar express train, and much more.
+Kids and kids at heart can enjoy turkey races, Rudolph and Hanukkah bear mascots, a Polar Express train, and much more.

-After the parade concludes, stick around bustling Downtown Silver Spring to pick up holiday gifts for your loved ones, grab a bite to eat at Copper Canyon or one of the many other restaurants, and have a drink at Silver Branch Brewing Company.
+After the parade concludes, stick around bustling Downtown Silver Spring to pick up holiday gifts for your loved ones, grab a bite to eat at Copper Canyon or one of the many other restaurants, and have a drink at Silver Branch Brewing Co.
 From a neighborhood bookstore to an outdoor ice skating rink, explore five places to visit within a five-minute walk of the parade route.

-3. New floats, performances, and special appearances
+3. Floats, performances, and special appearances

-New to the parade this year are floats of toy soldiers and candy canes, gingerbread costumes, more college and high school marching bands, and live performances by cultural dancing groups, Akhmedova Ballet, and the Maryland Youth Ballet.
+This year are floats of toy soldiers and candy canes, gingerbread costumes, more college and high school marching bands, and live performances by cultural dancing groups, Akhmedova Ballet, and the Maryland Youth Ballet.
 Mrs. Claus will also join her jolly husband, Santa, and the elves for the first time in the parade’s history.

 4. The show must go on, regardless of the weather

-The parade will take place rain or shine, and temperatures may be in the low- to mid 40s.
+The parade will take place rain or shine, and temperatures may be in the low- to mid-40s.
 Be sure to dress accordingly for a comfortable experience.